Cancel anytime

 Positioning

-Home Federal Bancorp Louisiana positions itself as a community bank focused on providing personalized service and supporting local businesses.
-Its competitive advantages include its local presence and relationships.
+Home Federal Bancorp Louisiana is positioned as a community bank focused on serving the needs of individuals and businesses in Northern Louisiana.
+Its competitive advantages include local market knowledge and personalized customer service.

 Total Addressable Market (TAM)